Code of Conduct

 - Disclose to LIM College in writing any involvement with or interest in any entity involved in any aspect of student financial aid.

-- Not direct borrowers to or assign, through award packaging or other methods, the borrower's private (alternative) loan to a particular lender; or refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.
+- Not direct borrowers to or assign, through award packaging or other methods, the borrower's private (alternative) education loan to a particular Lending Institution; or refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.

-- Not solicit or accept any gift from a lender, guarantor or servicer of education loans.
-For purposes of this prohibition, the term "gift" means any gratuity, favor, discount, entertainment, hospitality, loan, services, transportation, meals or other item, whether provided in kind, by purchase of a ticket, payment in advance or by reimbursement, having a monetary value of more than a de minimus amount.
-The term “gift” does not include: standard material, activities or programs on issues related to a loan, or food, refreshments or training that are part of a training session to improve service if the training contributes to professional development of an LIM College financial aid professional.
+- Not solicit or accept any gift (nor any member of their family) from a Lending Institution.
+For purposes of this prohibition, the term "gift" means any gratuity, favor, discount, entertainment, hospitality, loan, services, transportation, meals, or other item, whether provided in kind, by purchase of a ticket, payment in advance or by reimbursement, having a monetary value of more than a de minimus amount ($25.00).

-- Not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding providing the lender with: (a) a specified number of loans made, insured or guaranteed under Title IV; (b) a specified loan volume of such loans; or (c) a preferred lender arrangement for such loans.
+- Not request or accept from any Lending Institution any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding providing the lender with: (a) a specified number of loans made, insured, or guaranteed; (b) a specified loan volume of such loans; or (c) a preferred lender arrangement for such loans.

 (Updated: September 2022)